FreySolarEye/freysolareye.github.io/_posts/2025-07-12-Inside APT36’s Pocket_ Reverse Engineering Android Spyware Using WebSocket & AES Exfiltration.md

 This isn’t your usual malware written in barely-patched Android Studio.
 This is someone who’s published on the Play Store...

-### 8.7 Encryption PAd Strategy: Down to the rabbit hole
+### 8.7 Encryption Pad Strategy: Down to the rabbit hole

 Their padding logic in AES encryption just... slaps zeroes onto the string until it fits the block size.